Explainable Data-driven Modeling of Adsorption Energy in Heterogeneous Catalysis: Conclusion

 \section{Conclusion}

-Our study achieves explainability for ML models through post-hoc SHAP analysis and Symbolic Regression.
-This method highlights the importance and correlations of features.
-By merging ML techniques with XAI, we bridge the gap between data-driven methods and domain-specific knowledge, aiming to elucidate the intricate relationship between input structural features and adsorption energy.
-Key findings reveal that adsorbate properties exert a greater influence than catalyst properties, with a notable correlation between local electronegativity and catalyst electronegativity for our dataset.
-This correlation underscores the significant association between surface and bulk electronegativity, which is crucial for understanding surface phenomena in adsorption.
-Our findings suggest that the electronegativity of the catalyst bulk can serve as a proxy for surface electronegativity in practical applications.
-XAI techniques provide insights into the rationale behind ML model predictions by highlighting feature importance and the impact of feature values on adsorption energy values.
-This facilitates focused attention on relevant features for optimizing catalyst design.
-Overall, our study establishes a robust framework integrating ML techniques with XAI, leveraging extensive datasets like OC20 to enhance catalyst design through improved model explainability.
+Our study successfully integrates explainability into machine learning models through post-hoc SHAP analysis and symbolic regression, highlighting the importance and correlations of key features.
+By merging machine learning techniques with XAI, we bridge the gap between data-driven approaches and domain-specific knowledge, offering insights into the intricate relationships between input structural features and adsorption energy.
+One key finding is the direct proportionality between effective coordination number and adsorption energy in catalytic systems.
+This is corroborated by multiple analytical approaches: SHAP analysis identified effective coordination number as one of the top five influential features, while symbolic regression method, particularly SISSO++, expressed this direct relationship in its generated equations.
+Notably, these findings align with and further support the research of Gao et al., underscoring the robustness of this relationship across methodologies.

+Additional insights from feature-feature correlations via SHAP analysis revealed a strong correlation between catalyst and local electronegativity, and how adsorbate electronegativity decreases with increase in number of adsorbate atoms for the dataset.
+The XAI techniques provide crucial insights into ML model predictions by highlighting feature importance and the impact of feature values on adsorption energy.
+This facilitates focused attention on relevant features, enabling symbolic regression to derive better relationships that can be leveraged for future catalyst optimization.
+In summary, our study establishes a robust framework that integrates machine learning techniques with XAI, using extensive datasets such as OC20 to improve catalyst design through enhanced model explainability.